tyrelh/tyrelh.github.io/static/media/DenoAndGithubActions.c78b7fdd.md

 ![Get started with Github Actions](./DenoAndGithubActions-get-started-with-github-actions.png)

 This plops you into a web editor and gives you a basic example workflow .yml file to start with.
-It looks something like this
+It looks something like this:

 ```yaml
 # This is a basic workflow to help you get started with Actions